ARM-software/vulkan_best_practice_for_mobile_developers/docs/build.md

 **Default:** `OFF`

+# 3D models

+Before you build the project make sure you download the 3D models this project uses.
+Download zip file located [here](https://github.com/ARM-software/vulkan_best_practice_for_mobile_developers/releases/download/v1.0.0/scenes.zip "Models") and extract it into `vulkan_best_practice_for_mobile_developers/assets` folder.
+You should now have a `scenes` folder containing all the 3D scenes the project uses.

 # Performance data

 In order for performance data to be displayed, profiling needs to be enabled on the device.
 Some devices may disable it by default.